vedph/cadmus-shell-2/README.md

 1. `npm run build-lib`.
 2. update version in `env.js` and then `ng build`.
-3. `docker build . -t vedph2020/cadmus-shell:4.0.8 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:4.0.9 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 4.0.9

+- 2023-01-24: added lookup to historical event editor.
+To test this, just add an `eid` metadatum to an item's metadata part, and then in another item events part refer to its value via lookup.
 - 2023-01-22: changed historical events part related events thesaurus so that it uses `:` as separator.
 - 2023-01-20: updated Angular and packages.
 - 2023-01-17: